-Ford Explorer owners have reported 23 problems related to engine clicking and tapping noises (under the engine and engine cooling category).
+Ford Explorer owners have reported 27 problems related to engine clicking and tapping noises (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford Explorer based on all problems reported for the Explorer.

 Tl - the contact owns a 2003 Ford Explorer.
 The contact stated that while driving approximately 40 mph, the contact heard a clicking noise coming from the a/c heater blend door actuator.
 In addition, the a/c failed to operate.
 The vehicle was taken to the dealer for diagnostic testing.
 The technician advised that the blend door actuator needed to be replaced.
 The manufacturer was made aware of the failure and advised the contact that the vehicle was not included in any recalls.
 The vehicle was not repaired.
 The approximate failure and the current mileage was 110,000.
 The VIN was not available.
 Kmj.